 Earlier, you would have to use 3rd party services for GeoIP lookup.
 But with this new feature, you can directly obtain it by querying WP Engine’s API.
 Read more about this feature in their blog post.

 If you’re a developer, you’ll love this feature.
 Transferable installs allow you to get started on a project before a client has even set up their hosting.
 If you choose, you can work on a project to completion and then simply “push” or transfer the install into your clients account.
 This feature has the added bonus of allowing you, the developer to retain control of the install until your final bill is paid.
 Less hassle, less risk and easier workflow!

 Many argue that the pricing model of the Managed hosting isn’t really quite compatible with new websites or ones with decent traffic.
 Yes, the pricing seems high, but when you consider the sheer number of features that are included – ninja-like security, uber fast site speed, and expert WordPress support – it’s actually a steal!

-It’s also worthwhile to note that WP Engine’s Pro plan ($99 USD/month) offers the highest number visits for the money of any other managed host.
+It’s also worthwhile to note that WP Engine’s Growth plan ($115 / month) offers the highest number visits for the money of any other managed host.
 So it’s fair to say that the value for your money is actually quite high.

 WP Engine Labs

 This is the division of WP Engine that brought you the awesome new Git Version Control feature.
 I want to discuss two of their current projects: